springernature/frontend-playbook/practices/mosaic-css.md

 }
 ```

-We create atomic classes to handle positioning (default position/float, standardizing margins) and common style elements such as colors, backgrounds and borders, such as in the example below:
+We create utility classes to handle positioning (default position/float, standardizing margins) and common style elements such as colors, backgrounds and borders, such as in the example below:

 ```css
 .position-absolute {